 However, some attendees shared their experiences of their brand being tarnished.
 One attendee opened up about a very serious situation in which she was accused of something she didn’t do by one of her subordinates.
 “I had to keep my balance and keep my cool, even though I was frustrated,” she said.
 This not only tarnished her brand to higher-ups, but also to those other team members that reported to her.

-Do you know executives who would benefit from the Women in Executive Leadership Roundtable, whose perspectives would be valuable for our attendees?
-Please refer them by completing this brief form or invite them to our next event.
+Do you know executives for whom a Webolutions Executive Roundtable would be a positive experience, whose perspectives would be valuable for our attendees?
+Please refer them by completing this brief form.Refer an Executive Today!

 Denver lays claim to the invention of the